filippomarcotullio/Volatility-Forecasting-Lab-GARCH-and-Realized-Volatility-in-Equity-Index-Returns/README.md

 # Volatility Forecasting Lab – GARCH(1,1) on S&P 500

-This project explores the dynamics of equity index volatility using daily S&P 500 returns (2010–2024).
+This project investigates the dynamics of equity index volatility using daily S&P 500 returns (2010–2024).
-It combines **realized volatility**, **GARCH modelling**, and a **volatility-targeting strategy**, providing a compact yet rigorous example of quantitative risk modelling.
+It combines realized volatility measurement, GARCH(1,1) modelling, and a simple volatility-targeting strategy to assess whether conditional volatility forecasts can improve portfolio risk management.

 ---

 ## Overview

-Financial markets exhibit *volatility clustering*: periods of calm and turbulence tend to persist.
+Financial markets exhibit volatility clustering: periods of calm and turbulence tend to persist.
-This behaviour is central to risk management, derivatives pricing, and portfolio construction.
+Modelling this behaviour is central to risk management, derivative pricing, and portfolio construction.

 This project:

-- computes **realized volatility** using rolling windows,
+- computes realized volatility using rolling windows;
-- fits a **GARCH(1,1)** model to daily log-returns,
+- estimates a GARCH(1,1) model on daily log-returns;
-- compares the conditional volatility forecast with realized volatility,
+- compares conditional volatility forecasts with realized volatility;
-- applies the forecast to a **volatility-targeting trading rule**,
+- applies the forecast to a volatility-targeting trading rule;
-- evaluates performance vs. passive Buy & Hold.
+- evaluates performance against a passive Buy & Hold benchmark.

-The goal is to understand whether estimated conditional volatility can improve risk-adjusted returns.
+The goal is to assess the practical usefulness of conditional volatility estimates.

 ---

 ## Dataset

-- **Asset:** S&P 500 Index (`^GSPC`)
+- Asset: S&P 500 Index (`^GSPC`)
-- **Frequency:** Daily
+- Frequency: Daily
-- **Period:** 2010–2024
+- Period: 2010–2024
-- **Source:** Yahoo Finance via `yfinance`
+- Source: Yahoo Finance via `yfinance`

 Returns are computed as log-returns.
 Volatility is annualised assuming 252 trading days.